 We are very happy to receive feedback or ideas for further GHGA Lectures.
 Feel free to contact us using the contact form on this page or on Twitter.

-Peter Robinson from The Jackson Laboratory (JAX), will talk about "The Phenopacket schema: an open standard for sharing disease and phenotype information".
+Peter Robinson from The Jackson Laboratory (JAX), presented "The Phenopacket schema: an open standard for sharing disease and phenotype information".
 Register now!Learn more

 Christoph Schickhardt from the National Center for Tumor Diseases Heidelberg (NTC) will talk about "A standardized broad consent for long-term secondary use of health data and biosamples".
 Recording available.Learn more